-GoToMeeting has added many new features for 2021 that make it a much more competitive web conferencing tool than in the past.
+GoToMeeting, powered by LogMeIn’s GoToConnect, has added many new features that make it a much more competitive web conferencing tool than in the past.

 These features include risk-based authentication, which automatically detects and alerts users of any potentially problematic behaviors like new logins from a new device or new location.
 The new note-taking feature lets meeting attendees take notes directly within the GoToMeeting interface, automatically saves them, and allows users to share them with others after the meeting ends.

 The Smart Meeting Assistant leverages the power of machine learning to identify meeting actions and highlights, making it much easier to outline essential information with those that did not attend.
 This feature in particular is beneficial to smaller businesses since team members will likely be less available for meetings than they would at a corporation with lots of employees that could easily fill in for one another during a meeting.

 It has limited meeting analytics but does offer information on individual user performance and downloadable admin reports.